I LO+VE O+ because as the father of an alumni artist I have been able to witness the mission in action in a very personal way.

 I LO+VE O+ because of the holistic concept of helping artists gain access to healthcare options and supporting art in our local communities.

-Marlene E Furtick, longtime resident of Mount Vernon, NY.
+Marlene E. Furtick, longtime resident of Mount Vernon, NY.
 She went on to receive a bachelor of Fine Arts degree from the Boston Conservatory of Music with a major in Dance and a minor in Theatre.
 Ms. Furtick was asked to join the Alvin Ailey Dance Company in 1973 by Mr. Ailey.
 She earned a Master’s Degree in Media Communication from the New School of Social Research in 1983 and her Master’s in social work from NYU in 1997.
 She is currently the clinic director for the Mount Vernon Office of Family Services of Westchester.

-During the last several years she has found that college is her medium.
+During the last several years she has found that collage is her medium.
 She has found the textures of paper and the recycling of paper is her form of expression.
 She is fascinated and enchanted with papers from around the world: texture, content, fibers, colors, etc. that are used to produce unique contrast in art.
 However, she is not limited to just paper; she enjoys working with fabrics and any other medium that opens her creativity.
 Her travels now serve as a catalyst for her art.

 Peter Himberger, president and co-owner of Impact Artist Management (IAM) is an independent artist management firm that has specialized for the last 25 years in nurturing and guiding artists towards commercial and critical success.
 Overseeing all aspects of worldwide touring, publishing, recording, public relations, brand management, marketing, promotion, sales and distribution.
 Recently, the company launched Impact Artist Productions, a live events and film/tv production division.